FedotovDenis/octen_school_lessons_september_2025_react/README.md

-# Getting started with Create React App.
-This is where I comment on any changes I make and new information I learn.
+# Lesson 2 Topic 1
 # In this section I have analyzed an example of how it works useState and how it is used in a functional component.
-# Lesson 2 Topic 1

 # React + TypeScript + Vite